 Some people also become more anxious when they gain weight simply because they lose confidence in themselves.
 All of these are reasons why the relationship between anxiety and weight is so complex.

-How to Control Your Weight Gain From Anxiety
+How to Control Your Anxiety Related Weight Gain

 It doesn't matter what causes you to gain weight.
 Diet and exercise are still the most effective solutions.
 Make sure that you're eating healthy with the right calories, and that you're exercising regularly.
 There is no magic pill that will cause you to lose weight - in fact, many diet pills and diets can actually increase anxiety.
 You simply need to start taking care of your body, and your weight will follow.